 Frankenstein Chapter 23 Summary

-The newlyweds go for a walk around at their cottage.
-Only Victor has more than wedding night jitters.
-He is just oozing fear about the monster’s arrival.
+- The newlyweds go for a walk around their cottage, but Victor has the I'm-about-to-fight-a-monster wedding night jitters.

-Inside the cottage, he sends Elizabeth to bed so he can search the house for the monster.
+- Inside the cottage, he sends Elizabeth to bed so he can search the house for the monster.
 Uh, we're pretty sure this isn't how a wedding night is supposed to go down.

-Big mistake.
-He hears Elizabeth scream.
-It suddenly hits Victor what we've all know for chapters now: the monster didn't want to kill him.
-He wanted, and got, Elizabeth.
+- He hears Elizabeth scream.
+It suddenly hits Victor what we've all known for chapters now: the monster didn't want to kill him.
+He wanted to kill Elizabeth.

-Poor Victor really hates himself at this point.
+- Poor Victor really hates himself at this point.
 He goes home to Geneva to tell his father the sad news, and the man drops dead from grief.
+That makes five.

-He goes to a magistrate to try and tell him about the monster and Elizabeth's death, but the magistrate doesn't believe him and probably thinks seriously about locking the guy up.
+- He goes to a magistrate to try and tell him about the monster and Elizabeth's death, but the magistrate obviously doesn't believe him and probably thinks seriously about locking the guy up.

-Since Victor has nothing left to live for, he decides to spend the rest of his life hunting down the monster and attempting to kill him.
+- Since Victor has nothing left to live for, he decides to spend the rest of his life hunting down the monster.